jethrolanda/WP-Content-Censor/readme.txt

 == Upgrade notice ==

-There is a new version of WooCommerce Wholesale Prices available.
+There is a new version of WP Keyword Censor available.